Complete guide: the consumer goods expansion accounting checklist

 You need to know how expanding to each region will impact your ability to fulfill orders and provide effective customer service.
 To this goal, forecasts can be an excellent tool to help you prepare your organization.

-Since you won’t have any historical data to rely on, forecasts and scenario planning can help you develop action plans for each scenario you come across.
+Since you won’t have any historical data to rely on, forecasts and scenario planning can help you develop action plans for each scenario.

-Remember that expansion at all costs may not be the best recipe for your long-term growth.
+Remember that expansion at all costs may not be the best recipe for long-term growth.

 Instead, prioritize sustainability and maintain your customer service level throughout your growth process.
-That way, your customer service won't suffer, and you avoid poor reviews from your customers.
+Your customer service will not suffer, and you will avoid poor customer reviews.

 Expanding to new regions is a significant challenge for your financial team and budget.
-It's a further aspect of your yearly budget, and as such, you need to pay special attention to make sure your budget is met.
-It's for this reason that transparency and consistency go a long way in making sure your budget is effective.
+It's another aspect of your yearly budget, and as such, you need to pay special attention to ensure its success.
+Transparency and consistency go a long way in ensuring your budget's effectiveness.

-Here are some of the actions you can take to make your budget transparent and consistent during your international expansion phase.
+Here are some actions you can take to make your budget transparent and consistent during your international expansion phase:

 • Create all your documents with multiple audiences in mind.
-This way, you keep the information you present actionable.
+This keeps the information you present actionable.

 • Keep it short and straightforward.
-The reality is that your operations and management team will have their hands full while entering new markets.
+Your operations and management team will have their hands full when entering new markets.
 For this reason, keeping all your documents short will maximize their impact.

 • Tell a story.
-It is likely that during an expansion phase, many of the team members that view your budget don't have a finance background.
+During an expansion phase, many team members who view your budget don't have a finance background.
 It doesn't mean that they won't find utility in the data.
 It simply means that is not their primary concern.
 For this reason, telling a story will help you make the data more relatable and actionable.

 Your inventory is the lifeblood of your international expansion.
-The last thing you want is to invest in your marketing, have a successful launch, and then come across the nightmare scenario that you don’t have enough inventory to fulfill all your new orders.
+The last thing you want is to invest in marketing and have a successful launch, only to encounter the nightmare scenario of insufficient inventory to fulfill all your new orders.

-The good news is that you can avoid sending the dreaded delay in your order email to your customer by making sure you update your inventory management to meet the stress your new orders will put on it.
+The good news is that you can avoid sending the dreaded delay in your order email to your customer by updating your inventory management to meet the stress your new orders will put on it.

 Prepare in advance with your forecast

 Having enough inventory to take an international expansion can easily be one of the most expensive elements of the whole project.
-Not enough stock, and you won't fulfill all the orders.
-Too much inventory and you can potentially lock up too much of your cash flow.
+If there is not enough stock, you won't be able to fulfill all the orders.
+If there is too much inventory, you can lock up too much of your cash flow.

 Getting right will be a balancing act.
-It will be unlikely to be 100% accurate, but the next best thing is to rely on your sales and marketing forecast.
+It will unlikely be 100% accurate, but the next best thing is to rely on your sales and marketing forecast.

 Consider implementing new tools